 Assembly Bill (AB) 1706 (Chapter 387, Statutes of 2022) requires the California Department of Justice (DOJ), in consultation with the Judicial Council of California, to produce a quarterly joint progress report to the Legislature regarding the status of AB 1793 (Chapter 993, Statutes of 2018) implementation.
-This report serves as the third of six quarterly reports that will be submitted to the Legislature.
+This report serves as the fourth of six quarterly reports that will be submitted to the Legislature.

-AB 1793 (e.g. the "Cannabis Convictions: Resentencing Act") required DOJ, on or before July 1, 2019, to review the records in the state summary criminal history information database and to identify past convictions that are potentially eligible for recall or dismissal of sentence, dismissal and sealing, or redesignation pursuant to Proposition 64, the Control, Regulate, and Tax Adult Use of Marijuana Act (AUMA).
-DOJ was also required to notify the prosecution of all cases in their jurisdiction that are eligible for recall or dismissal of a sentence, dismissal and sealing, or redesignation.
+AB 1793 (i.e. the "Cannabis Convictions: Resentencing Act") required DOJ, on or before July 1, 2019, to review the records in the state summary criminal history information database and to identify past convictions that are potentially eligible for recall or dismissal of sentence, dismissal and sealing, or redesignation pursuant to Proposition 64, the Control, Regulate, and Tax Adult Use of Marijuana Act (AUMA).
+DOJ was also required to notify the prosecuting agency of all cases in its jurisdiction eligible for recall or dismissal of a sentence, dismissal and sealing, or redesignation.